tsafavi/codex/README.md

   }
 }
 ```
+For the labels, descriptions, or Wikipedia URLs that are not available in a given language, the value will be the empty string ```''```.

 The file ```types/entity2types.json``` maps each Wikidata entity ID to a list of Wikidata type IDs, i.e.,
 ```